eublockmove/ICX-AutoStaker/README.md

 # ICX AutoStaker
 ![Blockmove logo](https://i.imgur.com/eMSxYRR.png)

 This is a Bash Script automating the process of claiming I-Score (1 ICX minimum), staking and voting.
-It should be run once a day in order to gain effect of compouding and thus increasing earnings of ICX staking/voting.
+It should be run once a day in order to compound interest and thus increasing earnings of ICX staking/voting.
 Crucial component of ICX AutoStaker is [T-Bears](https://github.com/icon-project/t-bears), tool developped by ICON Foundation which supports Linux and Mac OS.
 Therefore, ICX AutoStaker is also limited to these platforms.
 Windows 10 is supported by running Windows Subsystem for Linux.

 We also recommend subscribing to our [Notifier](https://notify.blockmove.eu/) to stay in touch with low productivity P-Rep notices.